busera/proto__readability_optimizer/README.md

 2. **Integration of Local Large Language Models (LLMs)**:
    - Incorporate local LLMs to provide additional readability evaluation.
    - Leverage LLMs to generate more sophisticated improvement suggestions based on the results of rule-based readability tests.

-3. **Machine Learning Enhancement**:
-   - Explore the integration of machine learning techniques to address some of the current limitations in readability assessment.

 These developments aim to make the Readability Optimiser more powerful, accurate, and user-friendly.
 We welcome contributions and suggestions in these areas.